Launching self-serve payments at Podium

-When I joined Podium in January of 2021, a new feature called text-to-pay was rapidly gaining adoption as a powerful tool for our customers.
+When I joined Podium, a new feature called text-to-pay was rapidly gaining adoption as a powerful tool for our customers.
 Despite requiring a fairly technical setup, Podium merchants were eager to use the feature to request and accept payment by text.
 To support this business growth, I joined the payments team to lead the design effort.
 Our primary focus was making text-to-pay easy to discover, trial and onboard into with Podium.

 Our key business goals were to shorten the time it took to try text-to-pay and to grow the number of active text-to-pay users in Podium.